Jennifer Cook: Background

 Cook was born in Glen Ridge, New Jersey, and grew up in West Caldwell.
 She is the only child of Joseph (d.
 2007) and Jane Cook.
 Her father was an international commercial litigator.
 Her mother served as the only woman on their town council for 12 years.

 Cook began dancing at age two, continuing through college.
-At seven, she became a member of Mensa.
 Cook attended Brown University, where she was a member of Kappa Alpha Theta.
 She majored in American Civilization, graduating with high honors in 1997.
-She was hired as a counselor in the Domestic Violence Unit of the Charlotte-Mecklenburg Police Department in Charlotte, NC.
+She was hired as a counselor in the Domestic Violence Unit of the Charlotte-Mecklenburg Police Department in Charlotte, North Carolina.
 In this capacity, she trained officers, led student-focused presentations in colleges and high schools, and served as a victim advocate.
 In 1999, Cook began Master's work at the Graduate School of Social Work at Columbia University in New York City.
 After Columbia, she enrolled at the Graduate School of Education at Queens University of Charlotte, while teaching language arts at both the middle school and high school levels.
 In her first term, she garnered a student-initiated nomination for Disney's American Teacher of the Year Award.

 Personal life

-Cook has three children from her first marriage.
-She was divorced in 2018 and remarried on Christmas Day, 2019.
-She and her family live near Charlotte, North Carolina.
-In addition to Asperger syndrome, she has synesthesia.
+Cook was married to John O'Toole from 2001 to 2018, with whom she has three children.
+She married her second husband, Brett Banks, in 2019.
+Cook and her family live near Charlotte, North Carolina.
+In addition to being autistic, she has synesthesia.